NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

 ##Functions for manipulating data

-The text below was excerpted from
+The text below was exerpted from the
 <a href="http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html" target="_blank">
-R Cran DPLYR vignettes.</a>
+R Cran DPLYR vignettes</a>

-`dplyr` aims to provide a function for each basic verb of data manipulating, like:
+Dplyr aims to provide a function for each basic verb of data manipulating, like:

  * `filter()` (and `slice()`)
       * filter rows based on values in specified columns